shihuili1218/klein/readme.md

 # Introduce
 ![logo](logo.svg)

-Klein is a Paxos based distributed collection tool library, including distributed ArrayList, distributed HashMap, distributed Cache, distributed Lock, etc..
+Klein is a distributed collection tool library based on Paxos, including distributed Cache, distributed message queue, distributed List, distributed Map, distributed Lock and so on.
+What's interesting about this is that you can keep data consistent across members without relying on any middleware.

-In addition, based on Paxos, we can imagine endlessly, such as: KV-storage, Registry, Configuration center, etc.

-We hope that Klein can be deployed independently or embedded in your project.
-You can use it just like Redis, or embed Klein into your project without relying on any middleware to ensure data consistency among members.
-Of course, this is still in the process of implementation. 😆😆😆
+You can understand that Klein is a distributed tool that depends on your project through Maven.
+We hope it will replace your existing Redis, messaging middleware, registry, configuration center, etc.

+Of course, the project is huge, and we currently implement distributed caching.

+If you are interested in distributed message queue, distributed List, distributed Map, distributed Lock, we can share the existing design, you can participate in the coding work. 😆 😆 😆

 **Look forward to your star⭐**